ashleypean/tandem-quiz-app-challenge/README.md

 Expected Behavior: While hovering over the navigation links, the user should see an underline and overline styling on the active page as well as the link that is being hovered over.

-Issue: While hovering the "Instructions" and "Take a Quiz" navigation items.
+Issue: While hovering the "Instructions" and "Take a Quiz" navigation items the overline and underline styling is inconsistent.
+It will work for the middle nav item, but when hovering over the third, the overline either will not activate, or it will activate over the second (incorrect) nav item

+Pictures: ***(Coming soon - need to add more Jest testing)***

+Possible Solutions/Considerations: Same as the hover issue, it is likely an error with the CSS implementation.
+May need to consider adding styling with JavaScript to make it more consistent.

+Where does the Problem Lie: Unsure.
+Checking ```src/components/Navbar ``` and ```src/styles/Navbar ``` should narrow down the search.

 ### Upcoming Features